 League: Regionalliga Ost

-A fallen giant and cult club who hold the record for the heaviest defeat handed to Juventus in Europe, having beaten them 7-0 in the 1958/59 European Cup.
+A cult club and fallen giant who hold the record for the heaviest defeat handed to Juventus in Europe, having beaten them 7-0 in the 1958/59 European Cup.
 (The two clubs have gone in slightly different directions since then.)

 Extremely friendly and inclusive atmosphere in the English tradition with fans noted for left-wing leanings and a social conscience.
 A bigot-free zone.
 The core supporters group stands on the Friedhofstribüne (the cemetery stand).
 You’ll find me in the main stand most home games.

-Travel tip: Take the 43 tram (from Schottentor) or the 2 tram (from, for example, Karlsplatz) to the Dornbach stop.
+Travel tip: Take the 43 tram (from Schottentor) or the 2 tram (from, for example, Karlsplatz) to the Dornbach stop for the stadium.
+Take the 44 tram (from Schottentor) or the 46 tram (from Ring/Volkstheater) to the Maroltingergasse stop for the training centre

 First Vienna FC 1894 (“Vienna”)